JohnRudden/playwright_assessment/README.md

 > Tabs not working correctly in webkit for the menu items - need to investigate

 # Feature: Browsing by collection

+Reused the site navigation pageobject fucntions using keyboard etc. Add some new ones in the exploreTheCollections page object.
+The odea being will tab to (or click on) a letter only if it is enabled otherwise will fail the test.